Have you been solar curious but not known how to make it work for you?

 Mark Weber is the president of the Minnesota Renewable Energy Society that has been advocating for renewable energy in Minnesota since 1978.
 He got involved with MRES after putting a 5.9kWh PV system on his house in 2011.
 Mark is a member of the Eaton Society of Inventors, and currently works on the design of military and hybrid vehicles.

-If you still have more solar questions, we recommend checking out our past Sustainability Sam post about how to make solar work if you’re a renter or have a shady yard.
+If you are a renter or have too much shade for rooftop solar panels, we recommend checking out our past Sustainability Sam post about how to make solar work if you’re a renter or have a shady yard.